-We’ve gotten into the origin story of Baja Med cuisine before but bottom line is it is made up of a lot of seasonal, fresh flavors very much inspired by the ocean and our Mediterranean climate.
+We’ve gotten into the origin story of Baja Med cuisine before but the bottom line is it is made up of a lot of seasonal, fresh flavors very much inspired by the ocean and our Mediterranean climate.

 Just as the Mediterranean has olive oil, the Baja Med has avocado oil and I’m working with Chosen Foods to share a thing or two about how to best use avocado oil and, of course, a recipe that makes it shine!

-The reason I’m partial to it is that each bite has a TON of flavor thanks to the chipotle shrimp, the cumin-scented cabbage, the pickled onions, and the charred jalapeno cilantro sauce.
+The reason I’m partial to it is that each bite has a TON of flavor thanks to the chipotle shrimp, the cumin-scented cabbage, the pickled onions, and the charred jalapeño cilantro sauce.
 But, before we go any further, I know a lot of you have questions about avocado oil so let’s dive into that first!

 In the last few years, avocado oil has started popping up more and more and with it a lot of questions.
-Namely, what is the difference between avocado oil and all the other oils out there.
+Namely, what is the difference between avocado oil and all the other oils out there?

 One of the biggest questions people have when they hear about avocado oil is whether avocado oil is good for you.
 The short answer: heck yes!

-Avocado oil often gets compared to olive oil because they’re both heart healthy but avocado oil has a few things that separate it from the pack.
+Avocado oil often gets compared to olive oil because they’re both heart-healthy but avocado oil has a few things that separate it from the pack.
 Namely:

 Now that you know why you want to use avocado oil, let’s get talk about how to use it.
 The good news is that avocado oil is super versatile.
 The one-two combo of the neutral flavor and the high smoke point means you can use it for grilling, sautéing, stir fry, baking, and frying!

-Case in point: in this recipe we use the oil to make the sauces as well as to grill the shrimp and even bake the tostadas!
+Case in point: in this recipe, we use the oil to make the sauces as well as to grill the shrimp and even bake the tostadas!